rse/node-prince/README.md

 Abstract
 --------

-This is a [Node.js](http://nodejs.org/) API for integrating the PrinceXML CLI prince(1) into JavaScript.
+This is a [Node](http://nodejs.org/) API for executing the PrinceXML CLI prince(1) from within JavaScript.
+The essential point of this Node extension is not primarily to just abstract away the CLI execution.
+Instead there are two other points: First, this Node extension provides a fixed dependency, as other Node extensions which require PrinceXML can depend (via NPM) onto this extension.
+Second, as this Node extension can -- across platforms -- automatically download, locally unpack and use a PrinceXML distribution, there is no need for any previously available global PrinceXML installation.
+Just depend on this Node extension and PrinceXML is available!

 Installation
 ------------